-A while ago I made the decision to accumulate enough ETH to stake when the Ethereum 2.0 Beacon chain launched.
+A while ago I made the decision to accumulate enough ETH to stake when the Ethereum Proof of Stake Beacon chain launched.
 I look after design at Argent and I am inexperienced with maintaining the systems needed for a blockchain validator.

 Stressful and involved though it was, I was determined to contribute to the Eth2 effort.
 I believe it's important and could also be financially rewarding.

 With my ETH ready, there were a lot of other decisions to make.
 This post goes through my decision process.
 I've tried to structure it in a way that is quick to read (skim the headings), with added detail should you wish to go deeper.

 Let me know @graemeblackwood if you find it useful or have any questions (or challenges to some of my decisions – I may have made incorrect assumptions in places).
 Bear in mind that my decisions were made after a lot of research, and I am well aware of the risks involved in running an Ethereum Proof of Stake validator.
 Please do your own research on these risks.